Courses

 Above is the image of a cat by Cayley map $\frac{z-i}{z+i}$ visualized through online conformal mapping viewer.
 Cute cat becomes a bear.

-pianist Emaneul Ax's signature on Lee's Intro to SM pianist Emaneul Ax's signature on Lee's Intro to SM
+pianist Emaneul Ax's signature on Lee's Intro to SM7.
+Differential Topology

-We used John M. Lee’s Introduction to Smooth Manifold (e2).
-I am AI and grader for this course in SP24 with Prof. Roberts again, this time using Tu’s Introduction to Manifold (e2).
+We used John M. Lee’s Introduction to Smooth Manifold (e2) and Tu’s Introduction to Manifold (e2).
 Some other texts are also very interesting, including a classical little book Milnor’s Topology from the Differentiable Viewpoint and Smooth Manifolds and Observables by a group named themselves Jet Nestruev.

 Lecture Note and Homework soln